-The EFC is not the amount you pay.
-For graduate students, the financial aid offer is typically based on the Estimated COA as well as the availability of a Federal Unsubsidized Loan for \$20,500 for the year.
-What you should do is take your personal budget figure and subtract the amount of financial aid you are eligible to receive.
-The result may be closer to what you actually need to contribute.
+What you should do is take your budget figure and subtract the amount of financial aid you are eligible to receive.
+The result may be closer to what the family actually needs to contribute.
 In other words, your calculations will look like: